aliasaria/scrumblr/README.markdown

 what is it
 ----------
-scrumblr is a simulation of an agile sprint board. using node.js, websockets + CSS3, it is able to synchronize the board across many clients so teams can work collaboratively in real time. i hope you like it.
+[scrumblr](http://scrumblr.ca) is a simulation of an agile sprint board. using node.js, websockets (using socket.io), CSS3, and jquery. it is able to synchronize the board across many clients so teams can work collaboratively in real time. i hope you like it.

 ![Wellca Board](http://scrumblr.ca/images/screenshot.png)